 The Scanpan classic Wok has a double handle which makes it easier to carry when full, and distributes heat evenly making it a pleasure to cook with- It works great, and cleaning up is a breeze because of the construction materials that make it safe for dishwashers.

 4) Helen Chen’s Asian Kitchen Flat Bottom Wok, Carbon Steel with Lid and Stir Fry Spatula, Recipes Included, 14-inch, 4 Piece Set

-This Asian flat bottom wok 14-inch pan Can be useful in many cooking applications, and is a carbon steel pan that is constructed alongside a bamboo handle that is heat-resistant, this means that the handles remain cool during the cooking process.
+This Asian 14-inch pan meets our review need for the best wok for flat top stove.
+Can be useful in many cooking applications and is a carbon steel pan that is constructed alongside a bamboo handle that is heat-resistant, which means that the handles remain cool during the cooking process.

 Before you use it though, you will need to do some additional seasoning and scouring to prevent the formation of rust.
 Also, this carbon steel wok pan has a flat bottom which makes it sit properly on any stovetop, like gas, electric, and induction.
 Moreover, its high-domed lid retains heat and prevents splatters

 However, the lid, which is made of aluminum, is lightweight, though a little work is required because you must only hand-wash the wok (is not safe for dishwashers).
 Also, it’s easy to maintain and season the wok pan as often as you could not just once.
 This wok pan comes with a bamboo spatula or utensil, Helen Chen’s stands by this wok pan as a lifetime warranty.